xavia-io/xavia-ota/README.md

 ## Publish App Update

-We provide a simple script `build-and-publish-app-release.sh` in the `scripts` folder to build and publish your app updates, copy it to your RN root folder and run it from there:
+We provide a simple script `build-and-publish-app-release.sh` in the `scripts` folder to build and publish your app updates, copy it to your RN app root folder and run it from there:

 ```shell
 ./build-and-publish-app-release.sh <runtimeVersion> <your-xavia-ota-url>